emerywebster/emerywebster.github.io/_posts/2015-12-04-colorado-product-meetup.md

 - Own the overall vision (make strategic decisions / achieve business goals)
 - Evangelize the product (help sell)

-How PMs go about doing all of these things can obviously vary depending on your market, company/team, product goals, etc...
+How PMs go about doing all of these things can obviously vary depending on the market, company/team, product goals, etc...
 But essentially the group serves as a resource to cultivate professional development within this **mixed bag of problem solvers**.
 And in some ways, the mashup nature of the product role perfectly describes the dynamic of the CP Meetup crowd as well.

 I met people from a variety of backgrounds and disciplines.
 Startup CEOs, biz dev folks, account reps, entrepreneurs, active PMs &mdash; all with vastly different stories (and reasons for their interest in the meetup).
 It was a lot of fun to learn about their experiences, methods, successes, failures, goals, and journies in general.